bruvellu/cephalic-furrow/3-manuscript/furrow.md

 domains.](../2-figures/mitotic-domains.png){#fig:mitotic-domains
 width=100%}

-## Area and number of invaginated epithelial cells is roughly constant between individual mutant embryos
+Area of invaginated epithelial cells is roughly constant between individual mutant embryos.
 We noticed that individual mutant embryos that have a deep anterior fold, do not show other folds, while mutant embryos with a shallower anterior fold have additional folds more posterior.
 Suggesting some sort of compensation in the amount of invaginated tissue.

 We decided to measure the total amount of invaginated tissue to test with there is a constant amount of epithelia that needs to be invaginated.
 We found that the invaginated area is roughly the same between embryos, but higher in wild type or heterozygote embryos.

 ![Map and measurement of ectopic folding area.](../2-figures/ectopic-area.png){#fig:ectopic-area width=100%}